hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 ### Run the Application

 Specify the database connection details in the Spring Boot configuration.
-The connection details included here are the runtime settings; they are not to generate code but to run the application.
+The connection details included here correspond to the runtime settings.
+They are not to used generate code, but to run the application.
 In short, this is the configuration that the application will use when running in production (or any environment).

 Create the `src/main/resources/application.properties` file as: